apparition47/MailTrackerBlocker/README.md

 <br>
 1. Tap on the <strong>ⓧ</strong> button to find out what was blocked.
 <br>
-2. [Recommended] Goto Mail > Settings > Privacy > disable <a href="https://techviral.net/wp-content/uploads/2021/11/Mail-Privacy-Protection.jpg">"Block All Remote Content"</a>.
+2. [Optional] Images are safe for viewing so to re-enable: from the Mail menu bar, open Settings > Privacy > disable <a href="https://techviral.net/wp-content/uploads/2021/11/Mail-Privacy-Protection.jpg">"Block All Remote Content"</a>.
 </details>

 <details>